 In addition, look out for and avoid these ingredients commonly found in sunscreens.

 - synthetic fragrance

 It has been quite a learning process, but eventually I found the best safe sunscreen that met all of my expectations and even exceeded some!
 Beautycounter’s Countersun Mineral Sunscreen Lotion is my family’s go-to sunscreen right now.
 My kids love how it feels when applied on their skin, to the point they refuse to use other brand of mineral sunscreens.

 We even tested 3 brands of safe mineral sunscreens side-by-side when we went camping last summer (as pictured below, from left to right: badger, green beaver, beautycounter).
 All of them were able to protect us against the sun, but Beautycounter’s sunscreen was easier to apply, felt a lot more pleasant and smelled better.
 Notice the Beautycounter’s sunscreen in the picture called “protect all over sunscreen”?
 That was the previous formulation I used last summer.
 The new formulation, Countersun Mineral Sunscreen Lotion, has the same smell and feel, same safety profile, but more anti-oxidants from California poppy and protection against blue light.

 Beautycounter is my favorite clean beauty brand.
-They actually has 4 sunscreen products, all are very good:
+They actually has 5 safe sunscreen products, all are very good: